smturner/SQL_employee_manager/README.md

-Done----> add a department (prompted to enter name of department and it's added to the database) Done----> add a role (proompted to add name salary and department) Done---->  --  - add an employee (employee first name, lasts name, role, manager) --  - update an employee role (promted to select an employee to update and their new role) Done---->  --  - Exit
+Done----> add a department (prompted to enter name of department and it's added to the database) Done----> add a role (proompted to add name salary and department) Done---->  --  - add an employee (employee first name, lasts name, role, manager) Done---->  - update an employee role (promted to select an employee to update and their new role) Done---->  --  - Exit

-EXTRAS if i can figure out the rest otherwise ignore
-    - View all employees by department (bonus)
-    - View all employees by manager(bonus)
-    - Remove employee (bonus)
+EXTRAS if i can figure out the rest otherwise ignore Done-----> - View all employees by department (bonus) Done-----> - View all employees by manager(bonus) Done---->  - Remove employee (bonus)
-    - Remove role (bonus)
+  Done---> - Remove role (bonus)
     - Update employee manager (bonus)

 7. Call the function to start the prompts